God’s love validates His justice. God in His holiness must judge sin, but only does so after all avenues of His love are exhausted.

 Had they eaten from the Tree of Life in the state of the curse, it appears that they would have sealed their fate for all time, and God says as much (Genesis 3:22).

 We don’t know if this area was easily visible to later generations.
 If so, it would have been at least until the Flood.
-Which is another time God’s love validated His justice.
+Which is another time we see God’s love validates His justice.

 The most terrible, wide-ranging judgement in human history is recorded within the first chapters of the entire Bible.